Lercara Friddi: History

 In 1801 the poet Giovanni Meli mentions Lercara Friddi (with the place-name of Alcara de freddi), in a passage of his reflection of the current state of the Kingdom of Sicily about agriculture and farmers: "...Those few, who remain in the villages, attached to their little families, finding themselves weak, and ill-fed, or falling into rhapsodization (terrible disease, first described by the cel.
 Linnaeus) which between weakness, and contraction takes away the use of their knees, and legs or they do not have the strength to withstand the aerial vicissitudes of autumn, or the rigors of winter, hence the frequent epidemics, which depopulate the villages, and the countryside; as we have seen in this year that in Alcara alone of the colds between the space of a few months one thousand were missing, half dead and half fled for misery, and debts.
 And oh the great loss, which is this to the state! [...]"

-With the Sicilian Constitution of 1812 and the repeal of the feudality, Lercara Friddi was also given the title of "Free University."
+In 1781, the position of Mayor of Lercara Friddi was established, with Martino Ciancio serving as the first Mayor.
+That same year, the positions of 'Magnifico Giurato' and 'Tesoriere' (treasurer) were also established; both were abolished in 1811.With the Sicilian Constitution of 1812 and the repeal of the feudality, Lercara Friddi was also given the title of "Free University."
+In 1820, the position of Decurione (Municipal Administrator) was established.

-It was the discovery of sulfur that changed the fortunes of the town, making it an important mining center, the only one in the province of Palermo, for the extraction and processing of Sicilian sulfur, spurring its growth from 1828.
+It was the discovery of sulfur that changed the fortunes of the town, making it an important mining centre, the only one in the province of Palermo, for the extraction and processing of Sicilian sulfur, spurring its growth from 1828.
 The development led to an unprecedented population increase.